iaMaST3R/iaMaST3R/README.md

     Hi there, I'm iaMaST3R
     <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/>
   </h1>
-  <h3>A Python Developer with a passion for automation and building intelligent bots.</h3>
+  <h3>A passionate Developer focused on Python, PHP, and Web Technologies.</h3>
 </div>

 ---

 ### 👨‍💻 About Me

-I'm a self-taught developer from Iran, deeply passionate about Python and its endless possibilities.
-My main focus is on creating efficient and useful bots for various platforms, primarily Telegram, Bale, and Rubika.
-I enjoy solving problems, automating repetitive tasks, and exploring new challenges in the world of software development.
+I'm a self-taught developer from Iran, with a strong interest in solving problems through code.
+My main focus is on creating efficient backend systems, web applications, and useful bots.
+I enjoy automating tasks and building tools that make life easier.

-- 🐍 Fluent in **Python** for backend development and scripting.
+- 🐍 Skilled in both **Python** and **PHP** for server-side logic.
-- 🤖 Specialized in creating bots and automating workflows.
+- 🌐 Proficient in **JavaScript**, **HTML**, and **CSS** for front-end development.
-- 🌐 Interested in web technologies and tackling UI/UX challenges.
+- 🤖 Experienced in creating bots and API integrations.
 - 🚀 Always learning and looking to collaborate on innovative open-source projects.

 ---